Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

 First of all, one should define precisely how to understand the zero set.
 The answer is obvious if the vector $\c$ is assumed to be in $\ell^1(\Z)$ (or $L^1(\R)$).
 The above mentioned authors have studied the problem under this assumption.
-We shall also keep it.
+We shall keep it as well.

-A more serious question -- what kind of ``smallness'' one should consider?
-It is easy to show (see \cite{segal:span}) that for $\ell^p$, $1<p<2$, the condition in part (i) of Theorem A is not sufficient, and the condition in part (ii) is not necessary for cyclicity.
+A more serious question is -- what kind of ``smallness'' one should consider?
+One can show (see \cite{segal:span}) that if $1<p<2$ then the condition in part (i) of Theorem A is not sufficient, and the condition in part (ii) is not necessary for cyclicity in $\ell^p$.
 So one should look for an ``intermediate measurement'' of smallness.

-Beurling \cite{beurling:closure} proved that if $\zftc$ has Hausdorff dimension less than $2(p-1)/p$ then $\c$ is a cyclic vector in $\ell^p$.
-This inequality is sharp, but it does not provide a characterization of the cyclic vectors (see \cite{newman}).
+A.\ Beurling proved in \cite{beurling:closure} that if the Hausdorff dimension of $\zftc$ is less than $2(p-1)/p$ then $\c$ is a cyclic vector in $\ell^p$ $(1<p<2)$.
+This condition is sharp, but it is not necessary for the cyclicity (see \cite{newman}).

-On the other hand, it is well-known that not only metrical but also arithmetical conditions of ``smallness'' may play an important role in problems of harmonic analysis.
-In the above cited papers, various metrical and non-metrical properties of the zero set of cyclic vectors in $L^p(\R)$ ($\ell^p(\Z)$) have been studied.
-A number of interesting results were obtained, however none of them provides a complete characterization of the cyclic vectors.
+On the other hand, it is well known that not only metrical but also arithmetical ``thinness'' properties may play an important role in problems of harmonic analysis.
+In the above cited papers, various metrical and non-metrical properties of the zero set of cyclic vectors in $L^p(\R)$ ($\ell^p(\Z)$) have been studied, and a number of interesting results were obtained.
+In particular, for $p>2$ the cyclic vectors were indeed characterized by a condition in terms of the zero set.
+This condition (see Section \ref{subsection:background} below) is not easy to check, but anyway it supports Wiener's conjecture that cyclicity depends on the set $\zftc$ only.